tjblackheart/andcli/README.md

 ## Clipboard config

 By default andcli will choose the first system clipboard tool found.
-For Linux, this could be either `xclip`, `xsel` or `wl-copy` for example.
-For Mac, it will always be `pbcopy`.
+For Linux, this could be either `xclip`, `xsel` or `wl-copy`.
+For Mac, it will always be `pbcopy`, and for a Windows machine it defaults to `clip.exe`.
 If you need more control over this command, you can either edit the config file and set your preferred command including all flags in the `clipboard_cmd` entry, or you could pass the full command via the `-c` flag.

 ## Config file